IronOnet/pystagram/README.md

 # pystagram
-    An instagram (clone) API built with djangorestframework
+    An instagram clone built with Django (DRF) and ReactJS

 ## System design
 ### What is Instagram?